Skip to main content

 We are working alongside Sport Wales to understand the impact of periods on sports participation.
 We are developing a set of actions to address identified challenges.

-This workshop follows previously held workshops which gathered insights from a range of sports via their National Governing bodies and clubs on the challenges and barriers periods present to sport participation.
+These workshops follow the Roundtable events held in 2024, which gathered insights from a range of sports via their National Governing bodies and clubs on the challenges and barriers periods present to sport participation.

-Work is now underway to make progress against these actions, one of which is to enhance our understanding of the difficulties young people face in participating in sport as a result of menstruation.
-Sport Wales have already held sessions with a number of sports clubs to speak to young people and Welsh Government are planning similar sessions in collaboration with Children in Wales.
+Work continues against these actions, one of which is to enhance our understanding of the difficulties young people face in participating in sport as a result of menstruation.
+Sport Wales have held sessions with a number of sports clubs to speak to young people and Children in Wales have undertaken work on behalf of the Welsh Government to engage young people.

 Health and Care Research Wales (HCRW) undertook a rapid evidence review to examine existing evidence in relation to the impact of periods on participation in sport.
 Using the research findings, we know more about how we can work better at improving and maintaining participation levels for those who menstruate.